 Authors publishing in hybrid journals do not have to pay APCs if they do not wish to publish their article open access.
 After acceptance and before production of an article, authors can decide whether to publish their article open access.
 Only if they decide to publish open access, APCs will be charged.
 All articles are peer-reviewed and accepted for publication based on the quality of their scientific contribution.
 The decision to publish open access does not affect the peer review process or the acceptance of the article.
-De Gruyter has institutional agreements in place that allow authors to publish open access articles at no cost at all - or with a significant discount.
 For more information on De Gruyter's open access policy, please read our Open Access Policies.